 Nat Freedberg is a musician and songwriter from Boston.
-He's written and recorded a lot of songs for bands like the Flies, the Titanics, the Satanics, the Clamdiggers, and the Upper Crust.
-He released a 12-song solo album, Better Late Than Never, in February of 2019, followed by the 10-song Freeloader, Path of Least Resistance in July.
-He is now mastering another 13-song solo record to be entitled Record Number Three, scheduled for release February 15, 2020—exactly one year after the release of Better Late.
-With three album releases in one year, Nat is just getting warmed up.
-Stay tuned for further developments here on the interweb, which is all ones and zeros.
-We promise not to use up all the ones.
+He's written and recorded songs for the Flies, the Titanics, the Satanics, the Clamdiggers, and the Upper Crust.
+He released a 12-song solo album, Better Late Than Never, in February of 2019, followed by the 10-song Freeloader, Path of Least Resistance in July 2019, another solo album Record Number Three, in February 15, 2020, and Freeloader II in 2021.
+He is currently hard at work on a new album project, working title Counterfeit Soul.

 Rum Bar Records Damn then I barely made the discovery of the breathtaking music of this gentleman (http://voixdegaragegrenoble.blogspot.com/2019/02/chronique-nat-freedberg-bad-mojos.html) that here is already a new album.
 Obviously given the very high quality of the thing I do not risk complaining!
 Still sailing between Eternal Rock and Urban Folk, Nat Freedberg once again demonstrates his perfect mastery of songwriting!
 And what a voice!
 Velvety, slightly veiled, perfectly laid and comfortable on all registers.
 The guitar playing adapts to the more or less muscular context, always clear and ultra precise, muscular when necessary, swinging (honky tonk stuffed), sharp when the song demands it!
 Ok, the cover is not great.
 But it is at least simple, direct like the music presented here!
 Nat Freedberg invited a bunch of friends to join him, which makes for beautiful song arrangements, simple and never superfluous, and always judicious!
 Lots and lots of different guitars, electric or acoustic and maximum pleasure for the musicians AND the listener !!!